-Native 4k content is displayed perfectly, and there aren't any artifacts.
+Native 4k content is displayed perfectly on the Samsung The Frame 2022, and there aren't any artifacts.

 The Samsung The Frame TV uses a BGR subpixel layout.
 It has no noticeable impact on picture quality, but it can cause blurry text in some applications when using the TV as a PC monitor.
 You can read more about it here.
 Although the matte finish introduces some haziness, it's hard to tell unless you're sitting really close, and text looks good.

-The color gamut is very good.
+The Samsung The Frame has a very good color gamut.
 It has excellent coverage of the commonly-used DCI-P3 color space, and the tone mapping is good.
 However, it has limited coverage of the wider Rec.
 2020 color space, and some greens and blues are off, meaning it's not future-proof because more content will start to use that color space.